nopnop2002/Raspberry-pcd8544/README.md

 |7 BL|---|3.3V/GND(*)||
 |8 GND|---|GND||

-(*)There are both module of GND and 3.3V.
+(*)There are two module of GND and 3.3V.
-Blue module supplies a backlight pin with 3.3V, a backlight lights up.
+With BLUE module, if you supplies 3.3V to backlight pin, a backlight lights up.
-Red module connects a backlight pin to GND, a backlight lights up.
+With RED module, if you connects a backlight pin to GND, a backlight lights up.

 ---